175 Fifth Avenue | The Flatiron Building

 Features such as the narrow depth of the property do lend well to an abundance of light coming in from numerous big windows throughout the building.
 Common areas such as the stairwell and elevators take up an odd amount of square footage.
 This then causes loss factor – which has been stated to grant a tenant around 70% of the actual floor plate.

-With change in the wind renting office space in The Flatiron Building may not be an option after 2018.
-Seen in the past as a dream location today despite its quirky layout and old classic New York charm the building will not be available for office space leasing unless the Sorgente Group changes their plans or if the property is sold again, otherwise business will just have to look on and faun over commercial space that will no longer be made available again in the commercial market.
+With change in the wind renting office space in The Flatiron Building will be an option for the foreseeable future.
+Seen in the past as a dream location today despite its quirky layout and old classic New York charm the building will be available for office space leasing as the Sorgente Group changed their plans.
+Now businesses can look for commercial space that is available in the commercial office market.

 Because of this and other factors office availabilities & prices aren’t shown for this property; the building now is exclusively leased by MacMillan Publishers.

-For more information on office spaces near and around 175 Fifth, contact us and one of our brokers can provide you with all the data needed including price, floor plans, photos, and insight into the area and those comparable options.
+For more information on office spaces in, near, and around 175 Fifth, contact us and one of our brokers can provide you with all the data needed including price, floor plans, photos, and insight into the area and those comparable options.

 What this Office Building can Offer You: